VPIRG Board of Directors

 Officers

-Chris is the global social mission director at Ben & Jerry’s, a unique position within the corporate world.
-He is responsible for development and execution of the company’s issue advocacy campaigns that are rooted in its progressive values.
-Ben & Jerry’s has a long history of running campaigns on issues like mandatory GMO labeling, marriage equality, money in politics, and climate change.
+Chris Miller is the Senior Vice President of Sustainability at Aspen One, where he leads the company’s efforts to embed sustainability into business strategy and operations—while using Aspen’s voice, influence, and resources to help shape more just and sustainable systems beyond the company.
+Prior to joining Aspen One, Chris spent 14 years at Ben & Jerry’s, where he was the Global Social Mission Director leading the integration of Ben & Jerry’s progressive values into day-to-day operations, including sustainability strategy, values-led sourcing and supply chain development, and the company’s unique, award-winning model of corporate activism.
 Before joining Ben & Jerry’s, Chris led the sustainability work at Seventh Generation, the leader in natural non-toxic household and personal care products.
 He also directed Greenpeace USA’s national climate change campaign and served on the staff of then Congressman Bernie Sanders.
 Chris also serves as the chair of the board of directors of Car Share Vermont.

 Megan is an associate attorney at SRH Law in Burlington supporting the firm’s transactional practice and working on projects related to non-profit governance, affordable housing, and green marketing.
 She earned her law degree from Vermont Law School.
 During her time there, she interned for Judge Peter Hall of the United States Court of Appeals for the Second Circuit, served as managing editor of the Vermont Law Review, and worked with the Appellate Advocacy Project.
 After graduating from VLS, Megan clerked for two years for Chief Justice Reiber of the Vermont Supreme Court.
 She previously worked for VPIRG – first as a summer canvasser on VPIRG’s 2013 GMO Labeling Campaign and then as a full-time fellow in VPIRG’s Democracy program.